Woman falls headfirst into outdoor toilet while trying to retrieve phone - NewsBreak

 A vault toilet, typically found at campgrounds and near hiking trails, is waterless and non-flushing.

-The woman first tried to get the phone out herself by taking the toilet seat and housing apart and using her dog’s leash to “fish” the phone out.Spring snow brings joy, hazardous conditions to the Sierra
+The woman first tried to get the phone out herself by taking the toilet seat and housing apart and using her dog’s leash to “fish” the phone out.RECALL: Turkey Hill ice cream may contain undeclared peanuts

 Crews said she was using the dog’s leash to support herself when she fell headfirst into the toilet.